 The minimum age allowed to shoot at the club is 12 years old, with parental or guardian supervision.
 The child is required to write the same test mentioned above, without assistance from the parent or guardian.

 In order to shoot centre-fire firearms (such as 9mm, .45 calibre, .38 special, etc) at the club, you will need to qualify.
 Centre-fire firearms are more powerful than rim-fire firearms.
 In order to qualify for a blue stamp on your shooter card (this blue stamp allows you to rent and shoot centre-fire at the range) you will need to make 80% of your shots in the rings over 5 standard targets with 10 rounds per target using a .22 calibre handgun.

-This means that you must put 8 rounds out of ten in the circles on 5 consecutive targets.
+This means that you must put 8 rounds out of ten in the circles on 5 consecutive targets from the same box of ammunition.
 Don’t worry if you don’t get it on the first go.
 New shooters take a little while to hit that skill.

 The use of cell phones during the orientation is prohibited.
 You must be paying attention to the orientation in order to write the test.
 Recording the orientation is strictly prohibited.
 If anyone requires special accommodation, please speak to a Range Officer ahead of time.

 We welcome you to the pistol club and hope you enjoy target shooting as much as we do!